 Element 10: Movement

-Using movement to tell a story and engage the audience
+How movement can be used to narrate a story and engage the audience

 Applying the Elements: Real-Life Examples